aminerhayem123/technicaltest/README.md

-Below is a comprehensive README.md file for your CV Analysis System project.
-It includes instructions to set up, run, and troubleshoot the project, assuming the fixes from my previous response (handling the OpenAI API key issue and GitHub push protection) have been applied.
-This README is tailored to your current codebase, which processes CVs and provides a chatbot interface.

 CV Analysis System
 A Python-based system to process CVs (PDF/DOCX), extract key information using OpenAI's API or a basic fallback, and provide an interactive chatbot to query the extracted data.